canonical/sdkcraft/docs/how-to/design-sdk.rst

 and making its GPU capabilities directly available.

 However,
-the SDK should actually make use of the directories defined in content plugs.
+the SDK should actually make use of the directories defined in mount plugs.
 For :samp:`ros-cache`,
 this occurs automatically because it's a default, but we need to explicitly tip the SDK